-Upper Roanoke River Spring Stripers and Shad (Weldon) If you have ever dreamed of catching 100 fish in a day, then you should fish below the fall line of the Roanoke River in Weldon during the spring spawning run for shad and stripers.
+If you have ever dreamed of catching 100 fish in a day, then you should fish below the fall line of the Roanoke River in Weldon during the spring spawning run for shad and stripers.
 The season begins in late February and March with the first showing of American and Hickory Shad.
 The shad has often been called the “poor man’s tarpon” for its ability to jump out of the water and make screaming runs.
 It is truly a great fighting fish on light to ultralight conventional or fly tackle.
 The shad run continues through early April and ends with the beginning of the striped bass spawning run in early April which usually peaks in late April and continues throughout May.
-Anglers are allowed to keep 2 fish/day/person from 18-22 inches until April 30.
-May 1 begins the catch and release season with great topwater action in early mornings and late evenings and excellent fly fishing.
+May is my favorite part of the season with exciting topwater action in early mornings and late evenings and excellent fly fishing.

-Lower Roanoke River Winter Stripers (November - March) The western Albemarle Sound and lower Roanoke River just east of Plymouth, NC host some of the most spectacular striped bass fishing in the state.
+The western Albemarle Sound and lower Roanoke River just east of Plymouth, NC host some of the most spectacular striped bass fishing in the state.
 Surround yourself with bald cypress trees draped in Spanish Moss and National Wildlife Refuge from every angle.
 We use a variety of tactics including jigging, casting, and trolling artificial baits.
-Get rid of that cabin fever and come experience an exciting wintertime fishery.
-You will not likely be disappointed.
+Get rid of that cabin fever and come experience an exciting winter and spring fishery.
+This is a diverse fishery that spans many months.
+We fish for these fish all winter, into the pre-spawn period in March and early April, during the spawn in April and May, and post-spawn in May and June.
 Fly anglers are encouraged to check out this fishery, as these fish are schooled up in concentrated areas.
 Just like the spring fishery in Weldon, heavy sinking line and weighted flies are a must.
 These fish are year-round residents of the Albemarle Sound and are many of the same fish that spawn in Weldon during the spring.
 Get a jump on Weldon and spring by gaining some winter practice for your summertime angling and enjoy this great fishery in one of the most natural and scenic places in the state.

 One of the most explosive and underrated fisheries in North Carolina is the topwater striper fishing on the upper Pamlico River near Washington.
 The best fishing generally occurs during the fall in Nov. and Dec. and in the spring from March through early June but the bite can be on at anytime during the year when the conditions are right.
 The Pamlico River generally has an excellent mixed-aged class of resident stripers, so you never know whether your next bite will be a 16 incher or a 30 incher.
 That’s what makes it so fun.
 It will keep you on your toes during the day because you don’t want to have your head tuned when you see that unmistakable blowup on your topwater bait.
 If seeing a 25 inch fish chase down a topwater bait in 2 feet of water turns you on, then this is the fishery for you!